In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 Keap is an all-in-one sales and marketing automation tool that helps small businesses collect and convert leads with its automation, forecasting, and management features.

-What we like: Although Keap is a CRM designed mainly for small businesses, it offers seamless integration with many existing sales and marketing software, including BigCommerce, Gmail, Leadpages, WordPress, and Zapier.
-This creates a smooth marketing and sales loop that makes it easier for sales teams to reach out to and nurture new leads.
+What I like: Although Keap is a CRM designed mainly for small businesses, it offers seamless integration with many existing sales and marketing software solutions, including BigCommerce, Gmail, Leadpages, WordPress, and Zapier.
+I think this compatibility creates a smooth marketing and sales feedback loop that makes it easier for sales teams to reach out to and nurture new leads.

 - This tool allows users to create multiple, customizable pipelines that sync with Keap’s CRM to convert leads into paying customers.